termigator1359/Calamity-Boss-Guide/postml/SCal.md

        * Burning Sky is specifically for killing the Soul Seeker ring.
 This weapon’s projectiles cover a large portion of the screen, and        as such it is very good for killing off the Soul Seeker ring that often goes offscreen.

        * Exoblade can be an alternative heart killer if you don't want to bother with Scourge.
+It's also a great weapon to refill your health and regain your dps (Melee Auric gives damage based on your current health).

     * **Mage**: